pyeventsourcing/esdbclient/README.md

 commit position.
 The `commit_position` attribute of the `RecordedEvent` class is annotated with the type `Optional[int]` for this reason only.

+The `retry_count` is a Python `int`, used to indicate the number of times a persistent subscription has retried sending the event to a consumer.

+The `link` attribute is an option `RecordedEvent` that carries information about link events.

 ```python
 from esdbclient.events import RecordedEvent